davepinch/pinchy.cc/content/camera-roll/2016/04/2016-04-07-geek-crossing.md

   - shadows
   - sidewalk
   - tree
-  - Microsoft Campus
+  - Microsoft campus
   - Redmond, Washington
 ---

-A sign found along the many trails around the [Microsoft Redmond campus](https://en.wikipedia.org/wiki/Microsoft_Redmond_Campus).
+A sign found along the many trails around the [Microsoft campus](https://en.wikipedia.org/wiki/Microsoft_Campus/).
 You can find this location near the Commons part of the campus.